Science

 Chemistry

-Students will participate in many hands-on laboratory investigations as they move through concepts of atomic structure, chemical bonding, formula writing, periodic trends, endothermic and exothermic reactions, balancing equations (stoichiometry), and the characteristics of acids and bases.
-Students will be able to synthesize and apply these concepts to a final laboratory experience where they will analyze the reactions to determine the reactants, products, type of reaction, type of solution produced and create balanced equations to illustrate the atomic and molecular changes that occurred.
+Students will participate in many hands-on laboratory investigations as they move through concepts of atomic structure, chemical bonding, formula writing, periodic trends, endothermic and exothermic reactions balancing equations (stoichiometry), and the dynamics of acids and bases.
+Students will be able to synthesize and apply these concepts to a final laboratory experience where they will need to analyze the reactions to determine the reactants, products, type of reaction, type of solution produced and created a balanced equations to illustrate the atomic and molecular changes that occurred.

 Natural Selection